 OFFICE OF THE CHAPLAIN

 Berry’s Emphasis on educating the “head, heart, and hands” is more than a slogan.
 It is a mission that defines who we are.
-The Chaplain’s Office has the primary responsibility for setting the religious tone on campus and assuring that we are educating “the heart” toward spiritually-formed wisdom and maturity.
+The Chaplain’s Office has the primary responsibility for setting the religious tone on campus and assuring that we are educating “the heart” in incorporation with the “hands” and “head” towards the

 Our main areas of responsibility include: